THE OLD TESTAMENT HOUSE OF THE LORD: EIGHTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The sons of God (Body of Christ) will judge Satan and his army of helpers and cast them out of the earth.
 In the process, the political governments on the earth will be brought down and the Kingdom of God will take their place.
 The land will be made desolate and the sinners will be destroyed out of it, at the appearing of the sons of God.

-Behold, the day of the Lord cometh, cruel both with wrath and fierce anger, to lay the land desolate: and he shall destroy the sinners thereof out of it.
+Behold, the day of the LORD comes, Cruel, with both wrath and fierce anger, to lay the land desolate; and He will destroy its sinners from it.
 (Isaiah 13:9)

 From the standpoint of the members of the Body of Christ, the saints of the Lord, the Kingdom Age will not come solely as an external event in time and space—an event unrelated to the spiritual development of the Church.
 Rather, the Kingdom Age will be brought forth in conjunction with, and will be made possible by, the development of overcoming strength in the personalities of the saints.